 B) SPECIFIC CONDITIONS (for Customs Agents)

-ii) Obtain a Company password that will be needed during the process of application.
+ii) Obtain Company password which will be needed during the process of application.
 Password application form F-ITD-067-B is available on TRA Website i.e www.tra.go.tz.
 Training program to NEW APPLICANTS WILL BE CONDUCTED AS SPECIFIED IN THE ADVERTISEMENT.

-iii) Obtain Customs License application form C.20 available on TRA Website i.e www.tra.go.tz.The must be duly filled and signed by the Director of the Company.
-The form should be accompanied by certified documents as listed under item A(General Conditions for all Licenses Categories).
+iii) Obtain Customs License application form C.20 available on TRA Website i.e www.tra.go.tz.The must be dully filled and signed by the Director of the Company.
+The form should be accompanied by certified documents as listed under item A (General Conditions for all Licenses Categories).

 iv) Payment of non-refundable application fee of fifty (50) US dollars.